Web-based Method Programs

 A lot of doubles 'methods' are in fact Variations - that is; standard

 methods with not-so-standard calls.
-As the Method Maker program won't do
+As the Method Maker engine won't do

 calls, it is currently impossible to put these on the Archive using the present automated